 10. St Alexander Nevsky Cathedral

-One of the largest Eastern Orthodox cathedrals in the world, the Neo-Byzantine Russian church in Sofia was built to memorialize the quarter million Russian, Ukrainian, Belorussian and Bulgarian soldiers who died in the Russo-Turkish War of 1877-1878.
+One of the largest Eastern Orthodox cathedrals in the world, the Neo-Byzantine style Russian church in Sofia was built to memorialize the quarter million Russian, Ukrainian, Belorussian and Bulgarian soldiers who died in the Russo-Turkish War of 1877-1878.
 Named for a sainted Russian prince and displaying Saint Alexander relics (including what may be a rib), it is over 34,000 square feet in size and can accommodate a congregation of 10,000.

-Great Day Trips from Sofia
+Best Day Trips from Sofia

 Sofia: Lovech, Devetashka Cave, and Krushuna Waterfalls Tour (new tour) – The history and natural beauty of Bulgaria combine in this full day excursion with guide.
 Visit Lovech, a historic Ottoman city with fortress, Devetashka Cave (featured in the movie Expendables 2), and the Krushuna waterfalls, one of the largest in Bulgaria.
 Click here for details.